-Ali was educated in law at Churchill College, Cambridge (MA & LLM), his legal career started as Legal Adviser to the Saudi Ministry of Petroleum and Mineral Resources, and then expanded (through Almihdar Law Firm (ALF) established in Jeddah, 1976), to handling work for that Ministry and many other corporate and private clients from around the world including the UK, the USA and Western Europe.
-He holds a PhD in “Good Faith in Contracts” from Alexandria University.
+Educated in law at Churchill College, Cambridge (MA & LLM), his legal career started as Legal Adviser to the Saudi Ministry of Petroleum and Mineral Resources, and then expanded (through Almihdar Law Firm (ALF) established in Jeddah, 1976) to handling work for that Ministry and many other corporate and private clients from around the world, including the UK, the USA and Western Europe.
+He holds a PhD from Alexandria University in Egypt for his thesis on “Fairness in Contracts”.

 He was the Honorary Legal Adviser to the British Consulate in Jeddah from 1998 to 2010.